 - A thyroid imbalance

 - Low iron and low vitamin D: Have your doctor check your levels; supplement if necessary.
+Learn more about how vitamin D deficiency can cause hair loss.

 - Medication: Going on birth control, blood pressure medication, steroids, or antidepressants can all prompt hair to shed temporarily.